Enekoassets/bvhTools/docs/functionalities/dataStructures/index.md

 **Note**: If it would be necessary to calculate the skeleton dimensions based on a different frame, the [Forward Kinematics](../forwardKinematics/index.md) module permits to calculate the world positions of all joints in any given frame.

 ##### getFKAtFrame(frame)
-This method is also better defined in the [Forward Kinematics](../forwardKinematics/index.md) section.
+This method is better defined in the [Forward Kinematics](../forwardKinematics/index.md) section.
 It returns a dictionary containing the world positions of all joints.
 ##### getFKAtFrameNormalized(frame)
-This method is, again, better defined in the [Forward Kinematics](../forwardKinematics/index.md) section.
+This method is better defined in the [Forward Kinematics](../forwardKinematics/index.md) section.
 It returns a dictionary containing the normalized world positions of all joints.

 ### The Skeleton object
-The skeleton object contains both the root joint for easy access and all the joint hierarchy, but also the very useful jointIndexes and hierarchyIndexes lists.
+The skeleton object contains both the root joint for easy access and all the joint hierarchy, but also the very useful *jointIndexes* and *hierarchyIndexes* dictionaries.

 #### The jointIndexes dictionary
 This dictionary contains, for each joint in the skeleton, where the joint values start in each frame of the motion list.
 For example, if the root joint ('Hips', for instance) contains 6 channels, the second joint ('LeftLeg') contains 3 and the third joint ('RightLeg') another 3, jointIndexes would look like this: